ORC (ORC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ORC Historical Price

-According to the latest data gathered on ORC live price page, the current price of ORC is 0.00153594USD.
-The circulating supply of ORC(ORC) is 1.00B ORC , giving it a market capitalization of $1.54M.
+According to the latest data gathered on ORC live price page, the current price of ORC is 0.00161373USD.
+The circulating supply of ORC(ORC) is 1.00B ORC , giving it a market capitalization of $1.62M.

 The ORC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ORC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.